What is clinical research?

 - Help others who may develop or have a similar disease or condition

 The ideas and therapies developed in clinical research often result in significant advances in science and medicine.
 Indeed, many treatments that are now standards of care were first proven to be effective in clinical trials.
+And when there are already-approved treatments for a particular cancer, a clinical trial may provide you the opportunity to get a treatment that we hope may be better than the available standard, often by comparing a new approach to that standard.

 Perhaps most importantly, participants in clinical trials gain access to the highest level of care and monitoring possible.
 Indeed, hospitals that conduct research are known to have the best patient outcomes.*